CryptoStories/Stories/README.md

 STORIES
-The Cryptocurrency of the arts/
+The Cryptocurrency of the arts.